psychotimmy/picomz-80k/README.md

 ## Brief developer notes

-The current Pico SDK master branch (2.0.0 plus fixes - latest stable) works successfully with release 1.0.7 (or later) of Pico MZ-80K.
-Pico MZ-80K release 1.1.0 is the first one to support the Pico 2.
+The current Pico SDK master branch (2.1.0 plus fixes - latest stable) works successfully with release 1.1.0 (or later) of Pico MZ-80K.
+Pico MZ-80K release 1.1.0 was the first one to support the Pico 2.

 ## Instructions for rebuilding Pico MZ-80K (see also the documentation subdirectory)